kennylevinsen/wldash/README.md

 Consider this alpha-quality: While it works, *everything* is subject to change with a moments notice.
 You may end up pulling in the latest changes, and *poof*, wldash suddenly turns into an artisan espresso machine.

+## Rewrite note

+wldash has received a significant rewrite.
+The old version is available in the wldash1 branch for now.

 ## How to use

 1. Checkout: `git clone https://github.com/kennylevinsen/wldash`